Romchik38/site2/doc/banner/readme.md

 Banner management is done through the admin menu.
 Go to the link `/admin` and select the corresponding item in the Banners menu.

-The visitor is shown `only one banner` based on priority.
+The visitor is shown `only one banner` based on the priority.
 The `higher the priority`, the `greater the chance` for the banner to be displayed.
 There is `no banner gallery` on the site.

 The banner system is very simple, but it *can be easily expanded* to the required functionality.